Instructor of Record

 This course introduces senior undergraduate students to the study of the international political economy.
 It couples a theoretical and empirical examination of the international political economy with hands on, practical engagement with critical negotiations and issues.

 Research Methods in Political Science, 3rd Year, The University of Western Ontario

 This course introduces undergraduate students to research design and the use of quantitative and qualitative methods in political science.
 It uses an inverted class structure to facilitate direct experience with a range of research methods.

 Measurement, Scaling, and Dimensional Analysis, ICPSR Summer Program in Quantitative Methods of Social Research

 This workshop explores several strategies for measuring social phenomena through data reduction techniques and dimensional analysis.
 The specific techniques include unidimensional (summated rating scales, nonparametric and parametric IRT) and multidimensional (principal components analysis, factor analysis, multidimensional scaling, unfolding models, correspondence analysis) approaches.
 The course relies primarily on the R statistical computing environment.

-Business and Government, 2nd Year, Western University
+Business and Government, 2nd Year, The University of Western Ontario

 2015-2016, 2016-2017, 2019